burnout

 7. Communicate Openly and With Intention:

-Speak up, respectfully, about the things that are important to you and what you need from your workplace, manager, and team members.
+Speak up respectfully about the important things to you and what you need from your workplace, manager, and team members.
 Need 5 more minutes with patients?
 More respectful use of a shared operatory from coworkers?
 Need access to better equipment, resources, or training on new technologies.
 Don’t be timid in asking.
 Or maybe you’re finding it difficult to make ends meet on your wages?
 Honest disclosure about this could result in a raise.

 DentalPost is the dental industry’s premier and largest online and mobile job board.